 Leyba had left the capital in mid-March with two bateaux, one carrying his family and belongings and another chartered by the American agent Oliver Pollock.
 Each was equipped with a flag bearing the Royal Arms and a swivel gun to ward against searches as he passed the British posts of the lower Mississippi.
 The captain also had with him a set of instructions from Gálvez for his new command in the Illinois with two important provisions regarding the war:

 Confidential.
+He shall endeavor to learn all the news occurring in the English part (of Illinois), concerning the war of this power with the colonists, the situation of both parties and their plans so as not to allow himself to be surprised in case of any unforeseen design… Confidential.
 If he should have correspondence with any American chief of the American provinces, he shall observe the greatest secrecy, and report same to me; and in case he should receive letters for me, he shall send them to me by the first opportunity or by a special courier if so instructed.

 Such were Leyba’s orders when, three weeks into his new command, the Virginia troops of George Rogers Clark’s Illinois Regiment arrived at the opposite shore.
 In the early morning hours of July 5, they captured the British posts of Kaskaskia and Cahokia.
 Three days later, Leyba addressed a letter to his new American neighbor conveying his congratulations and informing him of the effects for the United States that he had in his possession.